vuhai16/textfromimage/README.md

-# textfromimage
+# textfromimage - Opensource
 Convert text in screenshot image to text with python

 ## Installation